BrewBlox/brewblox-documentation/docs/user/startup.md

 ## Step 8: Use the system

 By default, temperature values are in Celsius.
-If you prefer Fahrenheit (or Kelvin), now is a good time to configure that.
+If you prefer Fahrenheit, now is a good time to configure that.
 The unit settings can be found under the `Actions` button in the Spark service page.

 ![Spark actions](../images/spark-actions.png)